brynfrayne/Bryn-Frayne-IS24-full-stack-competition-req97073/client/README.md

 ### Usage

+- The landing page showcases a list of all IMB products by default
-- Enter search criteria in the search bar to search for specific products
+- Enter search criteria in the search bar to search for specific specific developers or scrum masters
 - Click the "Add Product" button to add a new product
 - Edit products by clicking the "Edit" button in the product table
-- Delete products by clicking the "Delete" button in the product table

 ## Built With